MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 ---
-title: Create an Azure service principal – Azure CLI | Microsoft Docs
+title: Work with Azure service principals – Azure CLI | Microsoft Docs
 description: Learn how to create and use service principals with the Azure CLI.
 Use service principals to gain control over which Azure resources can be accessed.
 manager: mkluck
 author: dbradish-microsoft